-Around April 1, in most counties, the County Board of Equalization (CBOE) appraisal review board begins hearing protests from property owners who believe their property values are incorrect.
+Around April 1, in most counties, the County Board of Equalization (CBOE) begins hearing protests from property owners who believe their property values are incorrect.
 The CBOE is an independent panel of 3 citizens responsible for handling protests about the appraisal of property.